• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Mini Blueberry Cheesecakes are bursting with fresh blueberries in both the cheesecake filling and homemade blueberry topping.
+These mini blueberry cheesecakes are bursting with fresh blueberries in both the cheesecake filling and homemade blueberry topping.
 The creamy cheesecake layer sits on top of a delicious buttery graham cracker crust and makes for the most perfect individual sized treat!

-mini blueberry cheesecakes with fresh blueberry topping sauce
+Mini blueberry cheesecakes with fresh blueberry topping sauce.

 I'm bringing you today another mini cheesecake recipe.
 This time featuring a Summer berry favorite: blueberries!